akka/akka/akka-docs/src/main/paradox/stream/stream-quickstart.md

 :   @@snip [QuickStartDocTest.java](/akka-docs/src/test/java/jdocs/stream/QuickStartDocTest.java) { #create-source }

-The `Source` type is parameterized with two types: the first one is the type of element that this source emits and the second one may signal that running the source produces some auxiliary value (e.g. a network source may provide information about the bound port or the peer’s address).
-Where no auxiliary information is produced, the type `akka.NotUsed` is used—and a simple range of integers surely falls into this category.
+The `Source` type is parameterized with two types: the first one is the type of element that this source emits and the second one, the "materialized value", allows running the source to produce some auxiliary value (e.g. a network source may provide information about the bound port or the peer’s address).
+Where no auxiliary information is produced, the type `akka.NotUsed` is used.
+A simple range of integers falls into this category - running our stream produces a `NotUsed`.

 Having created this source means that we have a description of how to emit the first 100 natural numbers, but this source is not yet active.
 In order to get